gcarreno/ObjectPascalParser/README.md

 ## Plea for help

-I welcome any input, or __constructive__ criticism on my effort, since I'm quite aware that I'll need a **ton** of help with this thing!!
+I welcome any input, or __constructive__ criticism of this effort, since I'm quite aware that I'll need a **ton** of help with this thing!!